ROI

 • Average salary €75,000

-• Bad-hire rate with structured checks: ~5%
+• Mis-hire rate with structured checks: ~5%

 Calculation

-Without check: 30 bad hires / year × €150,000 average cost = €4.5 million in damage / year
+Without checks: 30 mis-hires / year × €150,000 average cost = €4.5 million damage / year

-With check (Indicium Enterprise): 10 bad hires / year × €150,000 + €60,000 platform costs = €1.56 million in damage / year
+With checks (Indicium Enterprise): 10 mis-hires / year × €150,000 + €60,000 platform costs = €1.56 million damage / year

-Savings: €2.94 million per year — return on investment: 49×
+Savings: €2.94 million per year — Return on Investment: 49×

 Why manual review does not save the business case